 Your Canoe Equipment Checklist is one part of your camping trip.
 It also can be use by those planning a Kayak Camping trip, with just a few edits.
-The check list below can be used as a starting point.
-Make changes to fit your needs and area you will be camping in.
+The check list at the bottom of this page can be used as a starting point.
+Make changes to fit your needs, time of year and area you will be camping in.

 Camping Equipment Checklist

 Cooking Equipment (cont'd)

 |Aluminum Foil (Heavy Duty)||Mitts, Oven||Bungi cords/straps|